Seattle chef Edouardo Jordan ‘apologizes unequivocally’ in response to the 15 women who accused him of sexual misconduct or unwanted touching

 “I apologize unequivocally to all whom I hurt, mistreated, and placed in positions of discomfort because I unwittingly crossed personal and professional boundaries that should have never been breached,” Jordan said in Saturday’s statement.
 “I am acutely aware of the negative impact of my behavior and the profound hurt I have caused.
 I understand that the restaurant community is in need of radical systemic reform which, must, of course, begin, with me.”

-Jordan, a James Beard Award-winning chef, did not directly address his future nor the future of his nationally acclaimed restaurant JuneBaby, which remains closed after most of this restaurant staff quit on the day The Seattle Times investigation was published.
+Jordan, a James Beard Award-winning chef, did not directly address his future nor the future of his nationally acclaimed restaurant JuneBaby, which remains closed after most of his restaurant staff quit on the day The Seattle Times investigation was published.

 In early June, Jordan announced the closure of his other restaurant, Salare, and said he planned to merge his Lucinda Grain Bar with JuneBaby and reopen the two as one restaurant.